World Newspaper Archive Update

 • Latin American Newspapers (LAN) was launched in December 2008 and is nearing completion of 34 long-running titles.
 The module contains 163,200 issues and nearly 1.2 million pages.

-• African Newspapers (SAN), launched in June 2010, has completed production on English language content for the module.
+• South Asian Newspapers (SAN), launched in June 2010, has completed production on English language content for the module.
 This component currently contains nine titles (33,000 issues, and 399,500 of the projected 450,000 pages).
 Additional vernacular-language titles are on hold, pending the investigation of available technology for optical character recognition (OCR).
 The project is scheduled to be completed by the end of this year.

 Two additional modules are currently in development: